The Kingdom of the Sleeping Buddha

 Milk Trees, Pick Your Own Spices & Feed The Harem

-Take a look behind the scenes at The Flame Tree Estate & Hotel
+Take a look behind the plantations at The Flame Tree Estate & Hotel

 Drop into the workday rhythms of the estate.